How do I make my application?

 There is an option to print your completed online application form before submitting to HSE or receive a copy of the form by email after submitting.

 This is a MS word version of the form that you can save to your computer and input the information.
 This form can be submitted by email to

 This option is only really used for information that is of a sensitive nature and can delay your approval, so please bear this in mind.
-Please send completed notifications to: SAPO Applications Officer, Health and Safety Executive, Hazardous Installations Directorate, Biological Agents Unit, 5S2 Redgrave Court, Merton Road, Bootle, Merseyside, L20 7HS
+Please send completed notifications to: SAPO Applications Officer, Health and Safety Executive, Chemicals, Explosives and Microbiological Hazards Division, Microbiology and Biotechnology Unit, 1.2 Redgrave Court, Merton Road, Bootle, Merseyside, L20 7HS

 A SAPO form should be completed.
 You can identify on the form if you are applying for a new or renewal licence or notifying a significant change to an existing licence.